ReneeRuiFAN/ReneeRuiFAN.github.io/_pages/about.md

 Contact Me
 ------
-Please get in touch with me if you are interested in research collaborations!
+Please contact me at <ruifan.renee@gmail.com> if you are interested in research collaborations!